hackinter/onelyzer/README.md

 ### Error Handling

-- **Lighthouse Not Found**: If you encounter an error like `/bin/sh: 1: lighthouse: not found`, it indicates that the `lighthouse` tool is missing.
+- **Lighthouse Not Found**: If you encounter an error like `/bin/sh: 1: lighthouse: not found, ' it indicates that the `lighthouse` tool is missing.
 You can install it via npm to use performance and SEO analysis features:

   ```bash
   npm install -g lighthouse